SasiGV/MLProject2020./README.md

 7. Add *venv/* to the .getinore file

 ### How to run the web service

 #### In Windows Virtual environment

 - Activate the virutal environment as above and enter the following commands to start the web service

-5. In order to setup which server to be used use the following command *SET FLASK_APP=server.py* *flask run*
+1. In order to setup which server to be used use the following command *SET FLASK_APP=server.py* *flask run*

-6. The above commands will help to run the server to interact with the webpage using the localhost http://127.0.0.1:5000/
+2. The above commands will help to run the server to interact with the webpage using the localhost http://127.0.0.1:5000/

 #### In Docker environment:
+Ir order to build the Docker image you need to install Docker Desktop from the site https://docs.docker.com/docker-for-windows/install/.
+Based on the given instructions from the dockerfile Docker will construct the layers and docker image.
+We can then start the container to start the server to initialise the User interface.

+#### Commands to build the docker image and start the container

+1. *docker build -t server-app .* to build a docker image called server-app
+2. *docker images ls* to list all images
+3. *docker run -d -p 5000:5000 server-app* to create an instance of the image in a containder
+4. *docker container ls* to Verify the container
+5. Once the container is ready, access the web service from you localhost as http://127.0.0.1:5000/ to get the user interface page of the project.